-A 2D mesh can be described in the simpest case by a set of points, or nodes in the UGRID terminology, and/or by a set of edges and faces.
+A 2D mesh can be described in the simplest case by a set of points, or nodes in the UGRID terminology, and/or by a set of edges and faces.
 XIOS allows one to define data on any of these three types of elements (nodes, edges, and faces).
 XIOS generates a full list of connectivity attributes proposed by the UGRID conventions.
 For example, in case of a mesh composed of faces the stored connectivity attributes will be the following:

 This work has been integrated into the LFRic model developed by the UK Met Office.
-Preliminary tests of the LFRic with XIOS on the I/O end on the Met Office Cray supercomputer reveal good I/O performances.
+Preliminary tests of the LFRic with XIOS on the I/O end on the Met Office Cray superedge_node_connectivity face_node_connectivity edge_nodes_connectivity face_nodes_connectivity face_edges_connectivity edge_face_connectivity face_face_connectivity computer reveal good I/O performances.
 These results will be presented at ParCo2017, an international conference on HPC.